ASE A4 Steering Suspension Practice Test

 Answer D is wrong.
 Technician B is correct.

-29. The left front wheel is sitting back 1 1/8 inches further than the other.
-Technician A says this is an acceptable setback and designed into the vehicle to compensate for crowned roads.
-Technician B says front wheel setback causes a vehicle to drift towards the side with the most wheel setback.
+29. The left front wheel sits back 1 1/8 inches further than the right.
+Technician A says this is an acceptable setback designed into the vehicle to compensate for crowned roads.
+Technician B says a vehicle will drift towards the side with the most setback.
 Who is correct?

 • A. Technician A